CareerCruising/Interview.Test.QA/README.md

 ## Angular CLI

 To install the Angular CLI version 6.1.1, open the command prompt.
 Navigate to where the code is located.
-For example if you downloaded the code to C:\workspace\Interview.Test.QA, type cd C:\workspace\Interview.Test.QA next run the command npm install -g @angular/cli@6.1.1
+For example if you downloaded the code to C:\workspace\Interview.Test.QA, type cd C:\workspace\Interview.Test.QA next run the command npm install @angular/cli@6.1.1

 ## Running the site locally
 In the same command window run the command